Baltic Offshore Wind Energy to Hydrogen

 Project Wrap-Up

 BOWE2H brought together policymakers, grid operators, researchers, businesses, and local authorities across the Baltic Sea to co-create a Strategic Roadmap for offshore wind and hydrogen.
 Through lively events, hands-on workshops, and a lasting network, it delivered concrete guidance for cross-border energy planning.
-Backed by Interreg funds and thanks to transnational cooperation, the project secured strong participation, wide outreach, and lasting impact for the region’s energy transition.
+Supported by Interreg funds and thanks to transnational cooperation, the project secured strong participation, wide outreach, and lasting impact for the region’s energy transition.

 Privacy Overview